okogosov/PPL/README.md

    - added infinity loop
    - added example gcf.scr

+What's new in version 1.0.8  (coming soon):
+   - upgrade to .NET6
+   - addition libraries: File, MathNet

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com